qtsohg/qtsohg/README.md

 - 👋 Hi, I’m @qtsohg
 - 👀 I’m interested in games, programming and people
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning EVERYTHING
-- 💞️ I’m looking to collaborate on anything really

 <!---
 qtsohg/qtsohg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.